lenakorfmacher/FlightStatusPrediction/README.md

 By including this project in my portfolio, I aim to demonstrate my skills in Machine Learning.
 It serves as an example of my work to potential employers and collaborators.

-## Features

-- Fetches quiz questions from the QuizAPI.
-- Displays multiple-choice questions.
-- Allows users to select answers and submit.
-- Shows the score and correct answers at the end of the quiz.
-- Responsive design using Bootstrap.

 ## Usage

 Open `index.html` in your web browser.